-Gloss is a term used in printing to describe the level of shine on a printed surface.
-A high gloss finish has a shiny, reflective surface, while a low gloss finish has a more muted, satin-like surface.
-Gloss can be applied to both coated and uncoated papers, and is typically achieved by using a high gloss varnish or laminate.
+Regarding printing, gloss refers to the level of shine on a printed surface.
+A high gloss finish is about that reflective and shiny look, while a low gloss finish offers a more subtle satin-like effect.
+One can achieve gloss on coated and uncoated papers, often using a glossy varnish or laminate.

 Glossy finishes aren’t just for show; they serve practical purposes, too.
 They are ideal for printed materials seen in busy areas or require an upscale appearance.
 Think magazines, catalogs, and packaging—they often rock that high gloss style.

 Besides shine, gloss also influences light reflection off a surface.
 The higher the glossiness, the more light gets bounced back at you.
 This gloss is perfect for items like signage when visibility matters most.